dockstore/dockstore-ui/SOP.md

   psql
   ```

   1. `webservice`: Required in all setups.
-(Check the `Dockstore.yml` file for configuration changes.)
+(Check the `Dockstore.yml` file for configuration changes.
+Change the database password, obviously.)

       ```
       CREATE USER webservice WITH PASSWORD 'iAMs00perSecrEET';